 In Florida, the criminal offense of Hit and Run is called Leaving the Scene of an Accident.
 The severity of this crime sometimes referred to as LSA, as do so many other criminal traffic charges, depends upon the nature and the extent of the damage.

 In Florida criminal and traffic law there is an enormous difference between reckless driving and careless driving.
-While many people use the terms "reckless driving" and "careless driving" interchangeably, you should never hear a traffic attorney or criminal defense lawyer do so.
+While some people use the terms "reckless driving" and "careless driving" interchangeably, a traffic attorney or criminal defense lawyer should never do so.
 The terms do not mean the same thing and are separate and distinct criminal or civil traffic offenses.